sjvrijn/mf2/JOSS-paper/paper.md

 This package is currently in use by the authors in their research on multi- fidelity hierarchical surrogate models.

+![**Scalability plot** This plot shows how the evaluation time of high- and low-fidelity functions scales with the number of points *N* being passed in simultaneously.
+The times are divided by the time needed for N=1 as a normalization.
+Results are grouped by function dimensionality.
+If there are multiple functions, the mean is plotted with error bars indicating the minimum and maximum time.
+Note that the 6D Hartmann6 function is significantly more computationally expensive than other functions by definition, as it requires multiple matrix multiplications.\label{fig:scalability}](scalability.pdf)

 # Acknowledgements